 - For all applicable generating facilities except variable resources such as wind and solar, maximum over-excited (lagging) and maximum under-excited (leading) reactive capability tests at the maximum real power output the facility is expected to operate (e.g. Economic Maximum) are required.
 The maximum lagging reactive capability test should be conducted for a minimum of one hour.
 Data for the maximum leading reactive capability test may be recorded as soon as a limit is encountered. - For variable resources such as wind and solar, maximum over-excited (lagging) and maximum under-excited (leading) reactive capability tests are required.
 At least 90% of the wind turbines or photovoltaic inverters at a site must be on-line during the tests.
-Data for these tests may be recorded as soon as a limit is encountered. - For all applicable generating facilities except nuclear powered generating units and variable resources such as wind and solar, maximum over-excited and maximum underexcited reactive capability tests at the minimum real power output the facility is expected to operate (e.g. Economic Minimum) are required.
+Data for these tests may be recorded as soon as a limit is encountered.

+- For all applicable generating facilities except nuclear powered generating units and variable resources such as wind and solar, maximum over-excited and maximum underexcited reactive capability tests at the minimum real power output the facility is expected to operate (e.g. Economic Minimum) are required.
 Data for these tests at minimum real power output may be recorded as soon as a limit is encountered. - Applicable hydroelectric generating facilities (e.g. run of river, pumped storage) shall perform maximum leading and maximum lagging tests at maximum real power output and at minimum real power output.
-The maximum lagging reactive capability test at

-- maximum real power output should be conducted for a minimum of one hour.
+The maximum lagging reactive capability test at maximum real power output should be conducted for a minimum of one hour.
 Data for maximum leading at maximum real power output and for tests at minimum real power output may be recorded as soon as a limit is encountered. - For synchronous condensers the over-excited reactive capability test should be conducted for a minimum of one hour.
 Data for the under-excited reactive capability test may be recorded as soon as a limit is encountered. - For all applicable generating facilities that may operate for PJM as synchronous condensers to provide reactive support, the maximum over-excited (lagging) and maximum under-excited (leading) reactive capability tests shall also be performed with the unit operating in the synchronous condensing mode.
 The maximum lagging reactive capability test should be conducted for a minimum of one hour.
-Data for maximum leading reactive capability may be recorded as soon as a limit is encountered.
+Data for maximum leading reactive capability may be recorded as soon as a limit is encountered. - Generating Facilities that are not required to perform a PJM reactive capability test, but still want to coordinate a reactive test with PJM for other purposes, such as testing for the purpose of filing with the FERC for reactive revenues via Schedule 2 of the PJM OATT, must conduct all tests based on unit type in accordance with requirements summarized in the table below.